-If you want to prevent your outdoor pipes from cracking this winter, you need to take action well before the temperature drops.
+If you want to prevent your outdoor pipes from bursting or cracking this winter, you need to take action well before the temperature drops.
 While the weather is still warm, turn off any outside water by using the shut-off valves.
 This will prevent your pipes from freezing over the winter, and in turn, prevent them from cracking.

 In areas that get frost, you should insulate any exposed pipes – these pipes are the most vulnerable during the winter season, make sure to fit pipes insulation sleeves or wrapping to prevent winter damage.

 It’s never a good idea to ignore your homes plumbing system whenever winter is progressing.
 It’s the harshest season you could ever have.
 When all else fails make sure to contact us at call us at 13 10 91 and we’ll do the job for you.